WordPress/gutenberg/packages/components/src/navigation/README.md

 -   Type: `object`
 -   Required: No

-Supply an properties passed to the menu-item.
+Supply properties passed to the menu-item.

 #### `config.LinkComponent`